How to Manage Finances While Away

 You may choose to bring cash with you to convert at the airport.
-Credit and debit cards are much safer and secure, but will incur a fee.
+Credit and debit cards are much safer and secure, but will often incur a fee.
 We discourage students from using traveler's checks.
-They are only issued in USD and are difficult to cash abroad as they can only be converted at banks.
-Individual stores will not have the capacity to do this as the currency is different.

-- Call your bank and credit card company to inform them of when and where you will be traveling.
-Also inform them if you do any side trips outside your host country.
+- Call your bank and credit card company to inform them of when and where you will be traveling including any side trips outside your host country that you plan to do.
 If not informed, they could put a hold on your accounts, which would require you to contact them to get it reactivated.

 - Ask what and how much you will be charged for a transaction from your host country.
 Is there a cost difference between a debit transaction and an ATM withdrawal?